Nipple Tape: How to Prevent Nipple Chafing For Running Marathon

 Although nipple chafing is a common issue for runners, you can prevent it with these six tips:

 - Wear form-fitting shirts and tops or compression vest so the fabric doesn't move around.

 - Women can choose seamless bras made of soft fibre to constrict breast movement.

 - Avoid cotton shirts when running, especially if there’s nothing between you and the shirt but skin.

-- Discover nipple tape, available at sporting goods retailers and/or e-commerce store.
+- Discover nipple tape or nip-guards, available at sporting goods retailers and/or e-commerce store.

 Why not use ordinary adhesive tape?

 Ordinary adhesive tape isn’t up to the job because it's not designed to be kind to skin.
 Nipple tape is fashioned of a specific cotton-based adhesive that won’t chafe skin areas, no matter how much your chest jiggles during your run.